Campuses and locations

 For admission, the applicants’ qualification must satisfy the New South Wales Education Standards Authority (NESA) requirements for accreditation.

-Admission to the program is based on an interview, a written piece of work and the Grade Point Average of the completed undergraduate degree.
+Admission to the program is based on a 500 word written piece of work and the Grade Point Average of the completed undergraduate degree.

 This degree requires students to participate in placements in NSW Department of Education or other NSW school or service providers via the completion of 35 hours teacher observations and small group participation, and 60 days of professional experience across two placements.